andradazoltan/yelp_db_and_concurrent_server/README.md

 To predict ratings, we implemented a simple least-squares linear regression, a widely used statistical method that approximates a relationship between some input feature (such as price) and an output value (the rating) with a line.
 The algorithm takes a sequence of input-output pairs and computes the slope and intercept of the line that minimizes the mean of the squared difference between the line and the outputs.

-Implement the `getPredictorFunction` method, which takes a user and returns a _function_ that predicts the users ratings.
-Use the restaurant's priciness as the feature (`x` values in the regression) to predict the user's rating (`y` values in the regression).
+The `getPredictorFunction` method takes a user and returns a _function_ that predicts the users ratings.
+The restaurant's priciness is used as the feature (`x` values in the regression) to predict the user's rating (`y` values in the regression).

 One method of computing these values is by calculating the sums of squares, S<sub>xx</sub>, S<sub>yy</sub>, and S<sub>xy</sub>: